AwesomenessXP/sketchpad/README.md

 ## Creating a user-inputted grid
 - used JS to dynamically make divs and appended them as children of the main container
 - O(n^2) time complexity to create 2d grid using CSS flexbox
-- had issue with inputting different sizes --> fixed with flex: 1 1 auto
+- had issue with inputting different sizes --> fixed by setting size of each grid cell as flex: 1 1 auto
     - this fix allows grid cells to take up as much space in the div as needed
     - flex: 1 1 auto means: flex-shrink flex-grow flex-basis